Back to Reference

 Best for

-Calendly is for enterprises of all sizes in industries like technology and financial services.
+Calendly is for enterprises of all sizes, including technology and financial services organizations.

 14. Workast

-Workast provides a project management app that helps your team organize and manage projects directly in Slack.
+Workast helps teams organize and manage projects directly in Slack.

 Source: Slack App Directory